Updated: Jan 10

 Ephesians 5:3, But fornication, and all uncleanness, or covetousness, let it not be once named among you.

 Single people, just like others, are likely to struggle with sexual temptations.
-Having someone close to you as an accountability partner to help you in this area, alongside prayer, may help you from giving in to such temptations.
+Having someone close to you as an accountability partner to help you in this area, alongside prayer, may help keep you from giving in to such temptations.
 But that is not enough.
-It is important that you take personal responsibility also.
+It is important that you take personal responsibility also, that you are accountable to yourself.
 In this world we live in, almost everything around us encourages sexual immorality.
 From the movies shown on TV, the songs played in your local supermarket to the conversations of your work colleagues 'about last night'.
 But just because the world encourages it does not mean you should follow the crowd.
 There is a saying that states "those who play with fire often get burned".
 Don't play with fire, in fact don't even light the match.
 It usually always starts with a look, a thought before the act actually takes place.
 As a single person in this generation, choose to be set apart and flee from sexual immorality.